 In the case of the healthcare industry, many corporations and society overall are recognizing that healthy women offer undeniable economic and societal benefits.
 The healthcare sector has rapidly advanced into the age of technological integration and personalization, investment, and research.
 However, innovation in women’s health is severely lagging with unique and distinct healthcare needs that are high priority, and still mostly unmet.

-Due to this growth in the ecosystem and many organizations recognizing the enormous value created for improving the lives of women, we were very impressed to hear about impact.51, a new startup studio created by women and for women, located in the heart of Israel. impact.51 is bringing a proven startup studio model to the women’s health sector for the first time.
+Due to this growth in the ecosystem and many organizations recognizing the enormous value created for improving the lives of women, we were very impressed to hear about impact.51, a new health impact studio created by women and for women, located in the heart of Israel. impact.51 is bringing a proven startup studio model to the women’s health sector for the first time.
 They are co-creating need-matched innovation from scratch to scale to create a critical mass pipeline of ideation and startups that will innovate and reimagine women’s health.

 The studio is composed of a group of 4 women Ronell Klingman, Michal Sela, Michal Lebenthal Andreson, and Michal Shalem, located in Israel, and has made history by being the first women’s healthcare startup studio to ever exist.
 There is more to their story than go-getters looking to shape the world of healthcare for women one innovative idea after the other.
 This is a spotlight with a unique story that you don't want to miss.